ninahonyango/Packet-Capture-Analysis/README.md

 This isolated all FTP command and data packets as illustrated below:

-![Screenshot On FTP Filter](images/filterFTP.png) *Wireshark capture showing FTP filter to isolate FTP traffic.*
+![Screenshot On FTP Filter](images/filterFTP.png) *Wireshark packet capture showing FTP filter to isolate FTP traffic.*

 This analyzes ftp sessions end-to-end, from login to data movement.